php/phd/README.md

 ### Generating Table Of Contents: \<phd:toc\> (Tag)

-To manually insert a Table Of Contents (TOC) that creates a list of links to children elements of a specified tag.
+This tag can be used to manually insert a Table Of Contents (TOC) that creates a list of links to children elements of a tag.

 phd:toc-depth

 #### Allowed in

-`<phd:toc>` is can be used everywhere `<para>` is allowed.
+`<phd:toc>` can be used everywhere `<para>` elements are allowed.

 #### Children